 The plethora of fascinating things to do in Patna do not only let you enjoy an exhilarating action-packed holiday in the Bihari land, but also take you closer to the 3,000 years old history of the capital city as well as the entire state.
 The various activities available in the city of Patna range from heritage walks and spiritual tours to street shopping and food touring.

 You can take an amazing walk through history and explore an extensive collection of age-old artefacts at the Patna Museum and the privately owned Jalan Museum.
 Climbing to the top of Golghar and the Vulture’s Peak will let you soak in breathtaking panoramic views of the stunning cityscape.
 Take a break from the chaotic and bustling city and visit the Buddha Smriti Park and the Sanjay Gandhi National Park to bask in the lush green environs and the calm atmosphere.

-Places to Visit and Things to Do in Patna
+Things to Do in Patna

 People Also Ask About Patna Things To Do

 What are the best things to do in Patna?

 1. Visit Golghar: One of the best things to do in Patna with your friends is to pay a visit to the famous Golghar that lies alongside the Ganges and dates back to 1786.
 Climb to the topmost part of this age-old dome-like structure through the spiral staircase.
 Once you reach the observation area, breath in the fresh cool air and soak in the mesmerizing panoramic views of the lush gardens, shimmerizing river Ganga, and the exuberant cityscape.

 Location:Opp.-Govt.
 Girls High school, Ashok Rajpath, Patna, Bihar 800001

 Timings:10 AM to 5 PM, Closed on Monday